 Plus, remember that two-year-olds are deep in the throes of grappling with the self-vs.-the-rest-of-the-world thing.
 A child this age can’t quite understand the boundaries between himself and the objects and people around him, so he is not yet aware that his actions can hurt others.

 To summarize ~

-- Do expect them to be exceedingly possessive – it’s basically a requirement for any two-year-old to defend (as if his life depends on it) any object he’s ever thought about, played with, or might want to play with in the future.
+- Do expect two-year-olds to be exceedingly possessive – it’s basically a requirement for any two-year-old to defend (as if his life depends on it) any object he’s ever thought about, played with, or might want to play with in the future.
 To understand how a two-year-old feels about another toddler playing with his toys, imagine how you’d feel if a total stranger asked if he could borrow your laptop.
 (Makes sense now, doesn’t it?)

 Again, this means that we can’t expect two-year-olds to share.
 Nor can we expect them to take turns on their own (though you can certainly help them learn to “take turns” by waiting with them until another child is done playing with the desired toy).
 Or be generous.
 Or collaborate.
 Or make friends.
 At best, we can hope they’ll play nicely alongside each other.

 Terrible Twos No More: The Beginnings of Empathy

 Fear not, parents: your little sociopaths are gaining social skills!
 Studies show that many two-year-olds begin to express empathy for the first time.